DDM-Lab/janus/README.md

 In particular, it is best not to use Janus as the primary repository of your code.
 The principle, defining version of your software should be in the DDMLab GitHub space (https://github.com/DDM-Lab), and be cloned to Janus when you are ready to use it there.
+This
-This both ensures a consistent backup of all versions of your work, and simplifies moving code between your local machine and Janus to simplify development and minimize the workload on Janus.
+  * ensures a consistent backup of all versions of your work,
+  * simplifies moving code between your local machine and Janus to simplify development and minimize the workload on Janus,
+  * facilitates moving your work to other machines if such a need arises,
+  * and simplifies things for others who may need to work with or run your code in the future, possibly even after you have left the lab.

 ### Resource intensive simulations